KorayHamsioglu/BambinoBabyMonitor/README.md

 2. Remote Music Play

 Parents can remotely choose,play,stop or repeat musics/lulabies from the external storage of baby's phone.
-For this feature Firebase Realtime Database used for remote commands and retrieve musics from baby's phone.
+For this feature Firebase Realtime Database used for remote commands and for retrieving musics from baby's phone.

 3. Power Saving Mode